7 Telling Signs That You Should Rethink Your Spend Management

 Chances are, the old paper/email approach to doing business would start creaking under the pressure at this stage, either because it takes too much time to get a bill processed, or because you’re frequently forced to dispute a bill with a supplier.

-Frequently, such organizations do not understand that the problem is systemic, and that to solve it, drastic and quick changes are required.
+Frequently, such organisations do not understand that the problem is systemic, and that to solve it, drastic and quick changes are required.
 And these changes must begin with the internal processes, and extend to the systems used to support them.

 Signs that you need to change your approach – and fast